jonas-kell/simple-stream-receiver/Readme.md

 Setup a static IP:

-nmcli device status # find the name of the ethernet interface (here name is already filled in as enxb827ebb4ef8c)
+nmcli connection # find the name of the ethernet interface (here name is already filled in as "Wired connection 1")

-nmcli connection modify enxb827ebb4ef8c \
+nmcli connection modify "Wired connection 1" \
  ipv4.addresses 192.168.150.150/24 \
  ipv4.gateway 192.168.150.10 \
  ipv4.dns "8.8.8.8 1.1.1.1" \
  ipv4.method manual

-sudo systemctl restart NetworkManager nmcli connection down enxb827ebb4ef8c && nmcli connection up enxb827ebb4ef8c ip a
+sudo systemctl restart NetworkManager nmcli connection down "Wired connection 1" && nmcli connection up "Wired connection 1" ip a

 Make the networking delay on boot (as otherwise the switch is not yet ready...)